bahman7891/ROI-Control-Test/README.md

 ### 3. What is the incremental spend in the six weeks after the coupons were sent (additional spend above what we would have expected had no coupon been sent out) for the total Test group (Redeemers and Non-Redeemers) vs. Control?
 Please express your answer in absolute ($) and % terms.
 You can use Excel or any other tool of your choice (e.g. R).

+#### We take the spend by test group in six week after coupons are sent (Jan 5th 2015) and subtract the spend before the coupons were sent:

     Incremental spend in six weeks after coupons were sent out for test group:
      $ -3384779.240000056
     In fact we see a reduction in total spend.

+#### Then We take the spend by control group in six week after coupons are sent (Jan 5th 2015) and subtract the spend before the coupons were sent:

     Incremental spend in six weeks after coupons were sent out for control group:
      $ -936454.5699999986
     In fact we see a reduction in total spend.

+#### Now we take the relative difference of the above two numbers:

     Comparing the test and control incremental spend:
     2.614461767216387

 #### The test group shows 2.6 times higher in reduction in spend.
-However it makes more sense to measure the above values per customer:
+#### However it makes more sense to measure the above values per customer so we perform the same calculation as above and normalize it (divide by the number of customers):

     total increment per test customer:
     $ -807.7031479393006
-    percentage: -55.796212128011156 %
+    percentage: -55.796212128011156

     total increment per control customer: